 - Add color to the dish by using peppers and onions in various colors.

 You can also serve these as a side dish with a hearty entree like Air Fryer Steak or Peri Peri Chicken.
-Alternatively, add the peppers and onions to a sandwich, salad, Mexican Rice Bowl, or casserole that you like.
+Alternatively, add the peppers and onions to a sandwich, salad, Mexican Rice Bowl, shredded beef tacos, or a casserole that you like.

 Other seasonings: You can easily adjust the seasoning in this recipe however you like.
 Feel free to add any herbs or spices that you like, like for example chili powder, coriander, onion powder, or paprika.
 You can also use premade seasoning mixes like taco seasoning, fajita seasoning or Cajun seasoning.